Ultimate Guide to Choosing the Best Tube Amp for Guitarists

 Amp Tone or Voicing

-Different amps have different voicings, and the differences range from subtle to obvious.
-Some experts (including manufacturers) divide tube amp tones into flavors, usually labeled American tone (emphasizes the highs and lows) and British tone (emphasizes the mids and punch).
+There are many different amp tones, and the differences range from subtle to obvious.
+Some experts (including manufacturers) divide tube sound types into flavors, usually labeled American tone (emphasizes the highs and lows) and British tone (emphasizes the mids and punch).
 While this may seem like a generalization, it does make the job of describing tonal differences easier.

 If you’re not familiar with amp tones, the best course of action is to look at the amp used by your favorite guitarists and go for something similar sounding.
 Thankfully, some manufacturers (like Marshall Amps, Blackstar Amplification, and Fender Amps) produce tube amps with multiple voicings.
 They are ideal if you want sonic flexibility.
 Because of voicing variations, the best tube amps for guitar can be vastly different depending on the musical genre you play.